-Messages Description WBM: User {user name} failed to log in from {ip address}.
-When logging in with Web Based Management (WBM), the wrong password was entered.
+Messages Description WBM/SSH/Telnet: User {user name} failed to log in from {ip address}.
+An incorrect password was entered during login.
 The event can be enabled or disabled in "System -> Events" (Authentication Failure).
-Telnet: Authentication failure.
-When logging in via Telnet, the wrong password was entered.
-The event can be enabled or disabled in "System -> Events" (Authentication Failure).
-Restart requested Restart due to a user request.
+Restart requested.
+Restart due to a user request.
 The event can be enabled or disabled in "System -> Events" (Cold/Warm Start).
 Device configuration changed.
 The configuration was changed.
+WBM/SSH/Telnet: User {user name} is locked for %d minutes after %d unsuccessful login attempts.
+The user / IP address was locked for the duration (in minutes) after the failed login.
+WBM/SSH/Telnet: The session of user {user name} was closed after %d seconds of inactivity.
+The session was ended.